Renewable energy cogeneration

 The global coconut sector is undergoing radical changes.

 Coconut milk continues to grow in popularity with higher value better quality products in powder form and UHT aseptic packaging gaining most.
 There are alternatives, in the form of higher value products.
-Zico and Coco Vita have set the pace with their water from green coconuts.
+Zico, ONE and Vita have set the pace with their water from coconuts.
 Their prices are too tempting to resist.
 Movie stars from Hollywood invested $10 million.
 Others will enter the foray and coconut water will develop into a major end-use.
 It would be easy to sell three times more and may be possible to go well beyond that now that Coca Cola and Pepsi Cola have bought the two trailblazers and there is a lot of interest in the Far East to produce water.
 Philippines are now in line to establish the first plant and there are reports of production in Thailand.

 Some caution should be exercised because as supply rises, prices will fall and personally I dont like the confusion over mature and tender coconut water.
 The industry has tried to blur the distinction between what are totally different products.
 We have temporarily run out of tender coconut water supply and are even nearing the ceiling of supply of mature coconut water without new investments.
 I did not find any great advance over the Tetra Pak solutions we were putting forward in 1979.
 However, many consumers do and that is what counts.
 Over 80 million coconuts are being used for the purpose already.